top of page

 • Polyacrylamide hydrogels

-• Corticosteroids act as potent anti-inflammatory agents by suppressing the production of pro-inflammatory cytokines and enzymes that contribute to cartilage degradation.
+• Corticosteroids function as potent anti-inflammatory agents.
+They suppress the production of pro-inflammatory cytokines and enzymes that contribute to cartilage degradation.
 They also reduce synovial fluid viscosity and joint effusion.

-• Hyaluronic Acid contributes to joint lubrication and viscoelasticity, providing a cushioning effect and stimulating endogenous HA production by synoviocytes.
+• Hyaluronic Acid enhances joint lubrication and viscoelasticity.
+It provides a cushioning effect and stimulates endogenous HA production by synoviocytes.

-• PRP and IRAP are regenerative options that modulate the inflammatory cascade and promote tissue repair through growth factors and cytokine inhibition (Murray et al., 2017).
+• PRP and IRAP are regenerative options.
+They modulate the inflammatory response and promote tissue repair through growth factors and cytokine inhibition (Murray et al., 2017).

-The injection is typically guided via anatomical landmarks or, more precisely, via ultrasound guidance to ensure intra-articular placement, especially in smaller joints like the canine hock.
+The injection process is typically guided by anatomical landmarks or, more precisely, via ultrasound guidance to ensure intra-articular placement, especially in smaller joints like the canine hock.

-#Cost of Joint Injections in the UK for horses and canine
+Cost of Joint Injections in the UK for Horses and Canines

-The cost of joint injections varies depending on the substance used, the number of joints treated, and whether imaging guidance is employed.
+The cost of joint injections varies based on the substances used, the number of joints treated, and whether imaging guidance is employed.
+Here is a general breakdown:

 • Canine hock injection (per joint): £250–£450